DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 I used the standard pintle hitch that comes with M416 trailers; however, a standard ball hitch was also considered.
 I eliminated a ball hitch due to limitations with articulation.

-There are other, higher-dollar hitches on the market which probably offer even better performance, but I utilized the existing hitch to save a little money (and I think it is a good overall design).
+There are other, higher-dollar hitches on the market which probably offer even better performance.
+Still, I utilized the existing hitch to save a little money (and I think it is a good overall design).

-To provide a little extra security I also have a hitch lock just so someone can’t easily steal the trailer.
+To provide a little extra security, I also have a hitch lock so that someone can’t easily steal the trailer.

 Tent

 Hard tents generally pop straight up, or nearly straight up.
-These types of tents are fastest to setup and a great option, but they are more expensive than soft roof top tents and don’t offer quite as much space typically.
+These types of tents are the fastest to set up and a great option, but they are more expensive than soft roof-top tents and typically don’t offer quite as much space.

-Soft roof top tents take slightly longer to setup and typically fold out…like a book.
-The benefit to soft roof top tents is they are much larger and cheaper.
+Soft roof-top tents take slightly longer to set up and typically fold out… like a book.
+The benefit of soft rooftop tents is that they are much larger and cheaper.

-I went with the Kukenam 3 for a couple reasons, and the first being quality.
+I went with the Kukenam 3 for a couple of reasons, and the first was quality.
 This tent has good quality materials and design.
 Second, I really liked the tent features.
-The design of the tent allows for you to have plenty of ventilation if needed, or none at all.
+The tent’s design allows you to have plenty of ventilation if needed, or none at all.
 Third, this tent was affordable.
-It wasn’t cheap, but definitely very competitively priced in comparison to some tents on the market.
+It wasn’t cheap, but it was definitely competitively priced compared to some tents on the market.
 Last, it just seemed to fit my needs well (and my 6’-4” frame).
 Your needs might of course be different, so research tents and see what is best for you.

 Like I said, there are a lot of good options…find what works best for you, your application, and your budget.